genialis/resolwe-bio/docs/contributing.rst

 Optional prerequisites
 ----------------------

+Running Resolwe bio tests requires Docker_ to be installed on your system.

 If you want to run or develop tests with large input or output files, then install the `Git Large File Storage`_ extension.